 - Extremely good choice if you are using it for small jobs.

-- Tank capacity of 5 gallons will not help in professional tasks.
+- A tank capacity of 5 gallons will not help in professional tasks.

-- Design is a little odd and feels like the air tank will fall out.
+- The design is a little odd, and it feels like the air tank will fall out.

 - The roll cage is too small.